josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-followup.md

 ## Six months later

 Not much has changed since the original post; for the most part, I still maintain the same [pros and cons](http://localhost:1027/blog/glove80-first-impressions#pros-and-cons).
 (I have grown a bit more fond of the rainbow RGB lighting effect, though, even though the lighting is not very customizable.)

+As you can see from the image at the top, I did eventually find [Choc v1 keycaps that I liked from Chosfox](https://chosfox.com/collections/chosfox-exclusive/products/chocfox-wob) and added them, which I think ups the visual appeal of the board.
+There's no shine-through, but I don't mind.

 There actually _are_ more Choc v1 switches on the market than I realized at the time of writing, but that won't do you any good unless you're handy with soldering.
 That's a nit that won't matter for most people, but if you're the kind of nerd who likes obsessing over such hardware details, it's a minor drawback.
 I do wish the Glove80 was available with more switch options, though; the browns are good, but not great.